TEN-framework/ten_framework/docs/ten_framework/ten_packages/python_async_extension.md

                 self.ten_env.log_error(f"Failed to handle {e}")
 ```

-`stopped` flag can be used to gracefully exit the loop.

 ## Conclusion

 TEN's Python async extension provide a powerful way to handle long-running tasks asynchronously.
 By integrating Python’s `asyncio` framework, the extensions ensure that operations such as network calls or file handling are efficient and non-blocking.
 This makes TEN a great choice for building scalable, modular applications with asynchronous capabilities.